-These balls of meatless nature are comparable to the real thing and a sure knock-out-of-the-park for the people at your dinner table.
-They might even put you on their shoulders and start singing, “For she’s a jolly good lady…” And even if they don’t, I bet you that they are thinking about doing it…
+This homemade spaghetti and vegan meatballs is oh-so comparable to the real thing and a sure knock-out-of-the-park for the people at your dinner table.
+With a softer bite then actual meatballs, these tempeh-filled meaties are still packed with flavor and deliciousness.
+Your guests might even put you on their shoulders and start singing, “For she’s a jolly good lady…” And even if they don’t, I bet you that they are thinking about doing it…

 - 2 garlic cloves, minced

 - 2 Tbsp. vegan Worcestershire sauce